Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Nanduleder wird zu Leder umbenannt.
-  - Eine Gerberei benötigt Häute (Neues Produkt), Salz und Holz für Leder.
-  - Eine Industrielle Gerberei benötigt Häute, Salpeter und Chrome (Neues Produkt) für Leder

-- Häute werden in einer neuen Wasenmeisteri aus Schweinen hergestellt.
-  - Es gibt alternative Rezepte die Kühe oder Sanga-Kühe verwenden.
-  - Die Nandufarm erzeugt direkt Häute.

-- Arbeitskleidung braucht jetzt zusätzlich Leder zur produktion.
-- Lederstiefel brauchen jetzt Leder anstelle von Sanga-Kühen zur produktion.
-- Aktentaschen brauchen jetzt Leder anstelle von Sanga-Kühen zur produktion.
-- Sofas brauchen jetzt Leder anstelle von Sanga-Kühen zur produktion.

-- Die bedürfnisse der Bewölkerung werden angepasst.
-  - Lederstiefel sind jetzt ein bedürfnis der Lebensqualität für Investoren.

-- Es werden einige Items für Leder angepasst.

-  - Jauche/Gülle Items:
-    - Jauchetank:
-      - Steigert die Produktivität um +25%.
-      - Steigert die Wartungskosten um +25%.

-    - Jauchegrube:
-      - Steigert die Produktivität um +35%.
-      - Steigert die Wartungskosten um +35%.
-      - Reduziert die negative Attraktivität um -35%.

-    - Moderner Güllesilo:
-      - Steigert die Produktivität um +40%.
-      - Steigert die Wartungskosten um +40%.
-      - Reduziert die negative Attraktivität um -40%.

-    - Beeinflussen nicht länger Schweinefarmen.
-    - Beeinflussen nicht länger Siedereien.
-    - Beeinflussen nicht länger Metzgereien.

-  - Schuster Items:
-    - Schusterleisten:
-      - Heißt jetzt = Ledermesser.
-      - Reduziert die Wartungskosten um -10%.

-    - Schnürlochmaschine:
-      - Heißt jetzt = Lederstanzer.
-      - Steigert die Produktivität um +35%.
-      - Reduziert die Wartungskosten um -15%.

-    - Sohlenhefter:
-      - Heißt jetzt = Ledernähmaschine.
-      - Reduziert die Wartungskosten um -25%.

-    - Beeinflussen zusätzlich die Ballmanufaktur.

-  - Gerber:
-    - Steigert den Verbrauch von Häuten um +2/1.
-    - Erzeugt 2/1 Leder zusätzlich.
-    - Reduziert die negativer Attraktivität um -50%.
-    - Beinflusst alle Gerbereien.

-  - Bumm Brimmell, der erste Dandy:
-    - Steigert die Produktivität um +50%.
-    - Produziert 1/5 des jeweiligen Fabrik outputs zusätzlich.
-    - Tauscht keine Sanga-Kühe gegen Schweine mehr aus.
-    - Beinflusst jetzt zusätzlich die Ballmanufaktur.

-  - Paul Poiret, provokanter Modedesigner:
-    - Tauscht Leder gegen Filz.
-    - Steigert den Verbrauch von Filz um 1/1.
-    - Produziert  1/1 des jeweiligen Fabrik outputs zusätzlich.
-    - Beinflusst jetzt zusätzlich den Schuster-
-    - Beinflusst jetzt zusätzlich die Ballmanufaktur.
-    - Beinflusst nicht länger das Schneidergeschäft.

-  - Maßschneider:
-    - Steigert die Produktivität um +30%.
-    - Reduziert die Arbeitskräfte um -30%.
+- Nandu leather is renamed leather.
+  - A tannery needs hides (new product), salt and wood for leather.
+  - An industrial tannery requires hides, saltpetre and chrome (new product) for leather

+- Hides are made from pigs in a new Wasenmeisteri.
+  - There are alternative recipes that use cows or sanga cows.
+  - The Nandufarm produces hides directly.

+- Work clothes now require additional leather for production.
+- Leather boots now require leather instead of sanga cows for production.
+- Briefcases now need leather instead of sanga cows for production.
+- Sofas now need leather instead of Sanga cows for production.

+- A transition buff is active on the factories.
+  - The factories produce without the new inputs.
+  - The buff expires after 60 minutes.
+  - During its duration, you should adapt your economy to the changes.

+- The needs of the population are adjusted.
+  - Leather boots are now a quality of life requirement for investors.

+- Some items for leather will be adjusted.

+  - Slurry/slurry items:
+    - Slurry tank:
+      - Increases productivity by +25%.
+      - Increases maintenance costs by +25%.

+    - Cesspit:
+      - Increases productivity by +35%.
+      - Increases maintenance costs by +35%.
+      - Reduces negative attractiveness by -35%.

+    - Modern slurry silo:
+      - Increases productivity by +40%.
+      - Increases maintenance costs by +40%.
+      - Reduces negative attractiveness by -40%.

+    - No longer affects pig farms.
+    - No longer affects simmeries.
+    - No longer affects butcheries.

+  - Cobbler Items:
+    - Cobbler's lasts:
+      - Now = leather knives.
+      - Reduces maintenance costs by -10%.

+    - Lacing Machine:
+      - Is now called = leather punch.
+      - Increases productivity by +35%.
+      - Reduces maintenance costs by -15%.

+    - Sole stitcher:
+      - Is now called = leather sewing machine.
+      - Reduces maintenance costs by -25%.

+    - Also affects the ball manufacture.

+  - Tanner:
+    - Increases the consumption of hides by +2/1.
+    - Produces an additional 2/1 leather.
+    - Reduces negative attractiveness by -50%.
+    - Affects all tanneries.

+  - Boom Brimmell, the first dandy:
+    - Increases productivity by +50%.
+    - Produces 1/5 of the respective factory output additionally.
+    - No longer exchanges Sanga cows for pigs.
+    - Now also influences the ball factory.

+  - Paul Poiret, provocative fashion designer:
+    - Exchanges leather for felt.
+    - Increases the consumption of felt by 1/1.
+    - Produces 1/1 of the respective factory output additionally.
+    - Now also influences the shoemaker
+    - Now also affects the ball factory.
+    - No longer affects the tailor shop.

+  - Custom Tailor:
+    - Increases productivity by +30%.
+    - Reduces the labour force by -30%.

 </details>